croct-tech/plug-js/docs/quick-start.md

 In the following example, we will implement a way to understand the user's doubts.
 We can then use this information to display content that helps answer those questions along the journey.

-After updating the code on CodePen with the code below, you will see something that resembles an FAQ.
+After updating the code on CodePen with the code below, you should see something that resembles an FAQ:

 ```html
 <details onclick="addQuestion('pricing')">